DonMdas/note-taking-app/Readme.md

 # MyNotes - Django Note-Taking Web Application

-MyNotes is a web-based application built with Django that allows users to securely create, manage, and summarize their personal notes.
+MyNotes is a web-based application, created by Don and Abhin, built with Django that allows users to securely create, manage, and summarize their personal notes.
 It features user authentication, a dashboard overview, a note editor, and integration with Google's Gemini API for AI-powered summarization.

 ## Features